wiseman/foursquare-python/README.rst

  >>> fs.user()
  {'user': {'city': {'geolat': 34.0443, 'name': 'Los Angeles', ...}}}

-The above is the most correct method, according to the `OAuth 1.0A spec`_.
+The above is the most correct method according to the `OAuth 1.0A spec`_.
 But foursquare supports a less stringent mode if you don't pass a ``oauth_callback`` argument, in which case you don't need to pass an ``oauth_verifier`` to ``access_token``::